vzhn/sat-inv-matrix/readme.md

 Here I made implementation of integer coefficients matrix inversion

+**Note:** invertible matrix should have det = 1 or det = -1

 ## How it works
 * converting integers to bit-vectors in two's complement format